dcbriccetti/RoomHelper-3000/README.md

 - lets the students indicate they need help, are done with the current task, or have an answer to the question being asked
 - randomly chooses students from the entire class, or from just those who have indicated they have an answer
 - shows the students the current task, or other message from the teacher
+- gives realtime polls
+    - multiple choice
+    - from 0 to 10
 - allows the students to chat with each other (when the teacher permits it)
+- provides a bell that rings on all the computers

 Feature ideas: